 Debt consolidation: what’s involved and why it’s a sensible option for some

-Life is unpredictable (even without a global pandemic!).
+Life is unpredictable.
 Unexpected life events like injury or divorce always seem to strike at the worst times, and the rising cost of living can sometimes feel overwhelming.

-As the pressure of financial stress mounts, so do your repayments from multiple personal loans and credit cards.
+As the pressure of financial stress mounts, juggling repayments from multiple personal loans and credit cards can feel impossible.
 It’s at this point, when they start to become unmanageable, that it’s time to take action.

-If you own your home or an investment property, you might be able to use it to your advantage by moving all your debts into one payment, also known as debt consolidation.
-This could help you shave a good chunk off your monthly outgoings, giving you some much needed cash flow to get back on track.
+If you own your home or an investment property, you might be able to use it to your advantage by moving all your debts into one payment, known as debt consolidation.
+This could help you shave a good chunk off your monthly outgoings, giving you some much needed cash flow and breathing room.

 Here’s how it works: